laurendc/nannytracker/README.md

 1. Launch the application with `go run main.go`
 2. Enter the origin address and press Enter
 3. Enter the destination address and press Enter
+4. Enter the trip date in YYYY-MM-DD format and press Enter
-4. The application will calculate the actual distance using Google Maps
+5. The application will calculate the actual distance using Google Maps
-5. The trip will be saved automatically and added to the history
+6. The trip will be saved automatically and added to the history
-6. Press Ctrl+C to quit the application
+7. Press Ctrl+C to quit the application

 ## Data Storage